sthagen/jeremylong-DependencyCheck/src/site/markdown/analyzers/oss-index-analyzer.md

 You can get an API Token following these steps:
 1. [Sign In](https://ossindex.sonatype.org/user/signin) or [Sign Up](https://ossindex.sonatype.org/user/register) for free.
 2. Get the API Token from user Settings.

+If no credentials are provided, this analyzer will be disabled.